Skip to main content

 Ebook

-Mostly doubtful dialogues.
-Plato, the great philosopher of Athens, was born in 427 BC.
+Plato, the great philosopher of Athens, was born in 427 BCE.
 In early manhood an admirer of Socrates, he later founded the famous school of philosophy in the grove Academus.
-Much else recorded of his life is uncertain; that he left Athens for a time...
+Much else recorded of his life is uncertain; that he left Athens for a time after Socrates' execution is probable; that...

 Comment